bateman/tpscanner-cli/README.md

 ![GitHub License](https://img.shields.io/github/license/bateman/tpscanner-cli?style=for-the-badge)

-TPScanner is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, displays and saves the results in a spreadsheet.
+***TPscanner*** is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, displays and saves the results in a spreadsheet.
 It also finds the best cumulative and individual deals.

 ![Intro Image](img/intro.gif)